ristespasov/Weather-Air-/README.md

-# Weather & Air check
+# Weathery

 ## About

-A responsive, single-page, React.js web application that provides info about the weather forecast and air quality using Rest API.
-It provides data for current weather conditions, forecast for the following 5 days and air quality index.
-Air quality is presented through an animated circular progress bar with data for the main AQI (Air Quality Index).
+Weathery provides data for current weather conditions, forecast and air quality index.
+Contains an auto location finder and allows a custom search.

-AQI scale is ranged according to USA criteria:
-- 0 - 50 (Good AQI)
-- 51 - 100 (Moderate AQI)
-- 100+ (Poor AQI)

 ## Routes